 “A bored child might become irritable, or they might start to act up, or they might just give up and do nothing.
 It's the same with dogs.
 Some dogs will become demanding or pester you for attention, some will become naughty or destructive, and some will just give up and go to sleep.
 A lot depends on your dog’s age and personality.

-“More serious signs of boredom include overgrooming and self-mutilation; for example, when dogs keep licking at a spot until it gets sore.
+“More serious signs of boredom include overgrooming and self-mutilation such as chewing their own feet; for example, when dogs keep licking at a spot until it gets sore.
 However, because dogs aren’t able to tell us how they feel, we need to look at their lifestyle and think about whether it is fulfilling.
 This is better than waiting to see signs of a problem.

 “Is the dog left alone for long periods, does it interact with very few dogs and people on walks, are most walks in urban street environments, and does the dog have little play time?
 If so, then the dog will probably be bored, or at least under-stimulated, even if there is no outward sign of a problem.”

 3 Common signs of boredom in dogs

 We asked Nick to share what a dog is trying to tell us about their mood by barking, scratching and shaking - three of the most common symptoms bored dogs exhibit.

 “We developed the behaviour monitoring, concentrating on barking, shaking and scratching, as these can be key indicators of an underlying illness, distress or discomfort for the dog.
 As dogs are unable to tell us how they are feeling, the monitor helps to identify what is normal for the dog and highlight when there are significant changes through detailed analysis.